MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-org-defined-backgrounds.md

 ### Enabling the custom background policy

 Meeting Branding lives on the Customization Policies page in the Teams admin center.
 As an admin, to create custom backgrounds, you'll need to create a new meeting customization policy or modify the organizational global default policy.
-To enable the custom background policy, admins will perform the following:
+To enable the custom background policy, admins will perform the following steps:

 1. Open the Teams admin center
 2. Select **Meetings** from the navigation pane